Liberal conservatism

 Liberal conservatism is a political ideology combining conservative policies with liberal stances, especially on economic issues but also on social and ethical matters, representing a brand of political conservatism strongly influenced by liberalism.

 The ideology incorporates the classical liberal view of minimal government intervention in the economy, according to which individuals should be free to participate in the market and generate wealth without government interference.
 However, liberal conservatives also hold that individuals cannot be thoroughly depended on to act responsibly in other spheres of life; therefore, they believe that a strong state is necessary to ensure law and order and that social institutions are needed to nurture a sense of duty and responsibility to the nation.
 Liberal conservatives also support civil liberties, along with some socially conservative positions.
-They differ on social issues with some being more socially conservative while others taking a more liberal approach, though generally supporting the rule of law regarding civil rights, social equality and the environment.
+They differ on social issues, with some being socially conservative and others socially liberal, though all liberal conservatives broadly support the rule of law regarding civil rights, social equality and the environment.
 This is equated with the creation of a cohesive and tolerant society with increased levels of individual responsibility and less inequality.

 Liberal conservatism shares the classical liberal tenets of a commitment to individualism, belief in negative freedom, a lightly regulated free market, and a minimal rule of law state.
 A number of commentators have stated that many conservative currents in the 1980s, such as Thatcherism, were rejuvenated classical liberals in all but name.
-However, in contrast to classical liberalism there is a stronger social agenda and support for a greater degree of state intervention especially in certain areas of social life which liberal conservatives believe should not be subject to market forces.
+However, in contrast to classical liberalism, there is a stronger social agenda and support for a greater degree of state intervention, especially in those areas of social life which liberal conservatives believe should not be subject to market forces.
 Particularly in regards to the family, sexuality, health and education, these should either always be periodically regulated or minimally protected by the state.

-In Europe, liberal conservatism is the dominant form of modern conservatism and centre-right politics.
-Most European liberal-conservative parties adhere to the European People's Party, originally formed by Christian democrats.